Wakesurf Tricks Guide

 A boardslide is similar to snapping, but it’s more of an extended version, and you do it on top of the wake.
 In order to do this trick, you’ll want to practice those snaps and get them dialed in.
 Then simply bring them up to the top of the wake and extend it out.
 You can do these back side (bs board slide) or front side.

 Wondering how to do 360s while wake surfing?
 It’s actually not too hard to learn, but it does take a little bit of practice.
 This is a super popular spin trick that everyone wants to learn right away.
+Here’s an in-depth guide we wrote on how to 360 while wakesurfing step-by-step.

 To do a 360, you’ll want to pump in toward the boat.
 Once you’ve got some speed going, with your knees bent turn your board 45 degrees toward the wake and drop your back hand into the water while turning your shoulders and head all the way around in a 360 motion back toward the boat.
 If done correctly, your body and the board should follow naturally.
 Now smooth out your weight and ride away clean.